cloudera/director-azure-plugin/README.md

 * `provider` > `supported-regions`: this is the list of regions that a cluster can be deployed into.
 Only regions that support premium storage should be added to the list - that list can be found [here](https://azure.microsoft.com/en-us/regions/services/).
 * `instance` > `supported-instances`: this is the list of supported instance sizes that can be used.
 Only certain sizes have been certified.
-* `instance` > `supported-premium-data-disk-sizes`: this is the list of supported disk sizes that can be used.
+* `instance` > `maximum-disk-size`: this is the maximum disk size, inclusive, for both Premium and Standard storage.
 Only certain sizes have been certified.
-* `instance` > `maximum-standard-data-disk-size`: this is the maximum size standard storage disk that can be used.
-Only certain sizes have been certified.

-The latest supported instances, premium disks, and standard disks can be found in the [Azure Reference Architecture](http://www.cloudera.com/documentation/other/reference-architecture/PDF/cloudera_ref_arch_azure.pdf) (PDF).
+The latest supported premium and standard disk sizes can be found in the [Azure Reference Architecture](http://www.cloudera.com/documentation/other/reference-architecture/PDF/cloudera_ref_arch_azure.pdf) (PDF).

 **How do I add a new region to use?**